-Miller-Phipps previously served as president of Kaiser Foundation Health Plan of Georgia where she was responsible for the delivery of health care needs to nearly 300,000 Kaiser Permanente members who are served through a network of 26 medical offices and specialty centers, as well as four contracted hospitals.
-Additionally, she oversaw 2,600 employees and worked closely with the 500 physicians of the Southeast Permanente Medical Group to strengthen the medical-management partnership for which Kaiser Permanente has become a model.
+Prior to her current role, Miller-Phipps was appointed president of the Kaiser Permanente, Health Plan and Hospitals, Georgia Region in 2014, where she was responsible for the delivery of health care to nearly 300,000 Kaiser Permanente members served through a network of 26 medical offices and specialty centers, as well as four contracted hospitals.
+She oversaw 2,600 employees and worked closely with the 500 physicians of the Southeast Permanente Medical Group to strengthen the medical-management partnership for which Kaiser Permanente has become a model.

-She has been honored for her community and professional leadership.
-She was one of 11 area leaders inducted into the YWCA Academy of Women of Achievement in 2016.
-She was named one of the Orange County Business Journal’s “Top 50 Most Influential Business Leaders” for three years in a row, one of 14 “Game Changers” by the Orange County Register for her significant contributions to the Orange County business landscape, and one of the “Hot 25 Women in Business” by the Orange County Business Journal for her outstanding leadership and business acumen.
+Miller-Phipps has been honored for her community and professional leadership and was one of 11 area leaders inducted into the 2016 YWCA Academy of Women Achievers.
+She was named one of the Orange County Business Journal’s “Top 50 Most Influential Business Leaders” for 3 years in a row; 1 of 14 “Game Changers” by the Orange County Register for her significant contributions to the Orange County business landscape; one of the “Hot 25 Women in Business” by the Orange County Business Journal for her outstanding leadership and business acumen; and one of the Orange County Register’s 100 Most Influential People in Orange County.